Equipment Response To Loads

 - Entering (coil) conditions are determined with a mixed-air calculation based on ventilation rate and economizer usage.

 - Capacity Corrections:

 - Total capacity is calculated as corrections to gross AHRI rated capacities as affected by environmental conditions (outdoor dry-bulb, and entering wet-bulb and dry-bulb).
 Corrections can be in one of three forms: (1) Generic DOE-2 corrections curves, (2) Spreadsheet-based correction curve, and (3) Specific manufacturers' corrections as selected by the "Specific Candidate Unit" control.

 - Sensible capacity is calculated using the apparatus dew-point bypass factor method.
 Outside temperature, mixed-air temperature and wet-bulb affect the estimate of sensible capacity.
 For staged and variable-capacity system, capacity level and fan-speed level also affect these calculations.
 (Note that the spreadsheet interface supports regression modeling of the sensible-to-total ratio data as provided in manufacturers' data.
 However, capacity level and fan level effects on S/T are not considered if S/T data is supplied with the spreadsheet.)

 - Load balance

-between sensible capacity and sensible load can be calculated for three types of RTU:
+between sensible capacity and sensible load can be

 - Single-stage system: The unit runs for part of the hour (cycles).